Oday Aboushi

-Oday Aboushi (born June 5, 1991) is a Palestinian-American American football offensive guard who is a free agent.
-He played college football at Virginia and was selected by the New York Jets in the fifth round of the 2013 NFL Draft.
-He has also played for the Houston Texans, Seattle Seahawks, Oakland Raiders, Arizona Cardinals, Detroit Lions and Los Angeles Chargers.
+Oday Aboushi (born June 5, 1991) is a Palestinian-American former American football offensive guard.
+He played college football at Virginia and was selected by the New York Jets in the fifth round of the 2013 NFL draft.
+He was also a member of the Houston Texans, Seattle Seahawks, Oakland Raiders, Arizona Cardinals, Detroit Lions, Los Angeles Chargers and Los Angeles Rams.

-Early years
+Early life

-Aboushi was born in Brooklyn, New York.
+Aboushi was born in Sunset Park, New York in Brooklyn.
 He attended Xaverian High School in Brooklyn, where he was a member of the Xaverian high school football team.

 College career

 Aboushi attended the University of Virginia, where he played for the Virginia Cavaliers football team from 2009 to 2012.
 During his college career, he started 37 of 43 games in which he appeared.
 As a senior in 2012, he was a first-team All-Atlantic Coast Conference (ACC) selection.

 Professional career

 New York Jets

-The New York Jets selected Aboushi in the fifth round, with the 141st overall pick, of the 2013 NFL Draft.
+The New York Jets selected Aboushi in the fifth round, with the 141st overall pick, of the 2013 NFL draft.
 The Jets signed him to a four-year rookie contract on May 10, 2013; financial terms were not disclosed.

 Aboushi was inactive in 2013 for all 16 regular season games with the Jets.
 In 2014, he started 10 games after the starter was injured.

 Aboushi was suspended without pay (about $34,400) for the first game of the 2015 season for violating the NFL Policy and Program for Substances of Abuse, in August 2015.
 Aboushi was released by the Jets on September 15, 2015, one day after his suspension for violating the NFL's substance abuse policy ended.